Find Affordable College Courses

 Top 10 Best Biological & Physical Science Associate Degree Schools

 Our analysis found Southwestern Illinois College to be the best value school for biological and physical science students who want to pursue a associate degree in the United States.
-Located in the suburb of Belleville, SWIC is a public school with a moderately-sized student population.
+Located in the suburb of Belleville, SWIC is a public school with a medium-sized student population.

 SWIC undergraduate students pay an average of $5,940 in tuition and fees each year.
 After completing their Associate Degree, biological science graduates from SWIC carry an average student debtload of $10,620.